jiinjeong/CSVolunteer/README.md

           * For example: `<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/CSS3_logo_and_wordmark.svg/1200px-CSS3_logo_and_wordmark.svg.png">`
   * Size of an image
     * To control the size of an image, we can specificy its width and/or its height.
+      * Image height is measured in pixels.
+Image width can be measured in pixels or percentages.
       * If we specify either the width or the height but not the other, the other will be automatically adjusted so that the image retains its original proportions.
       * If we specify both the width and the height in a ratio that differs from that of the image's original proportions, the image will be stretched or squished take on the specified width and height.
     * We can control the width and height of the image in either the HTML code or the CSS code, but it is more common to do so in the CSS code.